BlockstreamResearch/bip-frost-dkg/README.md

 Eq may not return at all to the calling participant, but if it returns successfully for some calling participant, then all honest participants agree on the value `eq_input`.
 (However, it may be the case that not all honest participants have established this fact yet.)
-This means that the DKG session was successful and the resulting threshold public key can be returned to the participant, who can use it, e.g., by sending funds to some Bitcoin address derived from it.
+This means that the DKG session was successful, and the resulting threshold public key can be returned to the participant, who can use it, e.g., by sending funds to some Bitcoin address derived from it.

 More formally, Eq must fulfill the following properties [[CGRS23](https://eprint.iacr.org/2023/899)]:
  - **Integrity:** If Eq returns successfully to some honest participant, then for every pair of input values `eq_input` and `eq_input'` provided by two honest participants, we have `eq_input = eq_input'`.
- - **Conditional Agreement:** Assuming all messages delivered eventually, if Eq returns successfully to some honest participant, then Eq will eventually return successfully to all honest participants.
+ - **Conditional Agreement:** Assuming all messages are delivered eventually, if Eq returns successfully to some honest participant, then Eq will eventually return successfully to all honest participants.

 Depending on the application scenario, different approaches may be suitable to implement Eq, such as a consensus protocol already available as part of a federated system or out-of-band communication.
-For example, in a scenario where a single user employs multiple signing devices to setup a threshold wallet, every device could display its value `eq_input` (or a hash of `eq_input` under a collision-resistant hash function) to the user.
+For example, in a scenario where a single user employs multiple signing devices to set up a threshold wallet, every device could display its value `eq_input` (or a hash of `eq_input` under a collision-resistant hash function) to the user.
 The user could manually verify the equality of the values by comparing the values shown on all displays, and confirm their equality by providing explicit confirmation to every device, e.g., by pressing a button on every device.
 Similarly, if signing devices are controlled by different organizations in different geographic locations, agents of these organizations could meet and compare the values.
-A detailed treatment is these out-of-band methods is out of scope of this document.
+A detailed treatment of these out-of-band methods is out of scope of this document.

 ### DKG Protocol ChillDKG